Rubber chickens, diapers suggested for China's holiday travel

 Some opt for standing-only tickets on packed trains to save money on trips that can last three days.

-This year, Chinese microblogs have been abuzz with gadgets and inventions that could help make gruelling journeys a little easier.
+This year, Chinese microblogs have been abuzz with gadgets and inventions that could help make grueling journeys a little easier.

 "It's a burden to carry," said Li Kang, a migrant worker from the southwest province of Guizhou who tried it out.
 "When I lean on it, my body feels suspended."